FPerosa/TESSA4QGIS/README.md

 All input data for the Begecka Jama study area are included in this project.

+After downloading the zip file, unzip it, and save the new files in a folder named "DanubeFloodplain_ES_Assessment_Tool".
+Then, create a QGIS3 project and save it in the same path, where the "DanubeFloodplain_ES_Assessment_Tool" folder is located.
+The program will find the path to run the codes.

 ## References

 1. Danube Transnational Programme.
 Interreg Danube Floodplain: Reducing the flood risk through floodplain restoration along the Danube River and tributaries. http://www.interreg-danube.eu/approved-projects/danube-floodplain/outputs?page=1 (accessed on 2020).